12 Tips to help your child be a healthy weight

 Never draw attention to their weight as a bad thing

-I found when encouraging Ben to embrace healthy eating.
-Getting him to eat more vegetables was so he can get the best possible muscles when he grows up.
+I found that when encouraging Ben to embrace healthy eating.
+Getting him to eat more vegetables was so that he can get the best possible muscles when he grows up.

 Thinking of positive ways that this will benefit them in terms that they understand makes the whole thing so much easier!